 Energy, Environmental ＆ Chemical Engineering

-The broad theme of Jian Wang’s research is to understand key processes that drive the properties, distribution, and evolution of aerosols, and to elucidate and quantify the effects of atmospheric aerosols on radiation, clouds, climate, and air quality.
+The broad theme of Professor Jian Wang's research is to understand key processes that drive the properties, distribution, and evolution of aerosols, and to elucidate and quantify the effects of atmospheric aerosols on radiation, clouds, climate, and air quality.
 The approach consists of developing cutting-edge instruments and deploying of these instruments in field observations focusing on regions where aerosols have major impacts on climate system and air quality.

-Wang earned master's and doctoral degrees, both in chemical engineering, in 1998 and 2003, respectively, from California Institute of Technology.
+Professor Wang earned his master's and doctoral degrees, both in chemical engineering, in 1998 and 2003, respectively, from California Institute of Technology.
 He earned a bachelor's degree in physical chemistry from University of Science and Technology of China in 1996.